 - Must be a current high school senior or college student

 - Parent must be employed last two consecutive seasons in strawberry harvest

 - Must enroll full time at an accredited college or university

 Christian Public Servants John L. Hollis Scholarship

 Open to all seniors in high school, recent high school graduates, or first year college students with declared intention of preparing for a career in public service (i.e. teaching, law enforcement, fire safety, nursing, public administration, political science, etc.) and will attend either Modesto Junior College or Stanislaus State University.
-For more information contact Christian Public Servants at (209)578-0102.
-Deadline for this scholarship is March 15, 2014!
+For more information contact Christian Public Servants - (209) 324-1517.
+Deadline for this scholarship is March 15 of each year.

 COCA-COLA ALL-STATE COMMUNITY COLLEGE ACADEMIC TEAM PROGRAM